on May 30 2013

-Types: There are many different colors, shapes and textures of decorative stone available; and making a choice is mostly based upon personal preference.
-Most stones perform equally with slight variations.
+There are many different colors, shapes and textures of decorative stone available and making a choice is mostly based upon personal preference.
+Most stones perform the same with slight variations.
 For example, smaller stones may tend to shift more in heavy rain.
-Rock used as mulch tends to retain heat, which can reflect back onto the plants and cause them to dry out.
+Also, all rock used as mulch tends to retain heat, which can reflect back onto the plants, causing them to dry out.
 For patios, crushed rock works better than rounded river stones and will not move underfoot as much.
-Crushed, gray rock, or gravel, is sharp and irregular; it packs down well for driveways or for base rock under paths and walkways.
+Crushed, gray rock or gravel is sharp and irregular and packs down well for driveways or for base rock under paths and walkways.

-• Regional differences may affect the kinds of stone that are available for purchase
+• Regional differences may affect the kinds of stone that are available to buy

 • River rock is rounded and smooth and works well for drainage